olofalmqvist/PUCKO-database/README.md

 # PUCKO-database
-Working on a database for the fictional organisation PUCKO.
+Working on a system (database and web application) for the fictional organisation PUCKO.